 How does the designated index differ from a relevant broad market index?
+This financial product does not have a benchmark.

 Where can the methodology used for the calculation of the designated index be found?
+This financial product does not have a benchmark.